Key legislation and terminology

 - they are a suitable person to act.

-- His or her spouse if the relationship is close and continuing.
+- The person’s spouse (including de facto partner) if the relationship is close and continuing.

-- A close friend or relative of the person who has lost capacity, if the friend or relative maintains both a close personal relationship with the person through frequent personal contact, and a personal interest in his or her welfare.
-They will not be a close friend or relative if they receive remuneration for any services involving care for the person who has lost capacity (however this does not include receiving a carer’s pension).
+- A close friend or relative of the person, who has a close personal relationship with the person through frequent personal contact, and a personal interest in their welfare.
+They must not receive remuneration for caring for the person (however this does not include receiving a carer’s pension).

 Substitute decision-making by Tasmania’s guardianship bodies